 I am going to give you an example of a self-guided meditation next.
 It is quite long.
 Before you do this, try to make sure that you have read through it, and you understand what you are going to do.
 Once you have started, it will be counterproductive to stop and read this!

-- Prepare your area. – Cleanse the area and prepare any of the other items that you use.
+- Prepare your area. – Cleanse the area and prepare any other items you use.

 - Sit Comfortably in your area.

 - Control your breathing. – Take ten deep, slow breaths.